 3. Analysis of the mutation dynamics of SARS-CoV-2 reveals the spread history and emergence of RBD mutant with lower ACE2 binding affinity.
 Yong J., et al., bioRxiv (2020); https://doi.org/10.1101/2020.04.09.034942

 4. Phylogenetic network analysis of SARS-CoV-2 genomes, f.
 Peter et al., PNAS (2020); https://doi.org/10.1073/pnas.2004999117

 5. Genetic diversity and evolution of SARS-CoV-2, T. Phan, Infection, Genetics and Evolution (2020); https://doi.org/10.1016/j.meegid.2020.104260

 A brief interactome between SARS-CoV genome and Human genome

-Across the lifecycle of SARS-Cov-2, the virus’ biomolecules interact with various components of the host cell.
+Across the lifecycle of coronaviridae viruses, the virus’ biomolecules interact with various components of the host cell (1-5).
+Gordon et al. (2020) identified 332 protein-protein interactions between single SARS-CoV-2 components and human proteins using affinity-purification mass spectrometry (6).
+Their study revealed that SARS-CoV-2 virus hijacked cellular machineries involved in mitochondria, endoplasmic reticulum, membrane signaling and secretory pathways for viral replication.
 This indicates that human genome becomes more susceptible to the virus and human cells have evolved an immune response to multiple viral components.
 The underlying biomolecular interactions among human and CoV-2 genes were listed in the Table below.
 References can be found at the very bottom of this tab.

 |Human Gene||CoV gene||Type of CoV’s MoA||MoA (Mechanism of Action)|